Mayank0875/DSA-Problem/HackWithInfy/The Scribe's Forgotten Anagrams/problem.md

 ## Input Format

-- The first and only line of input contains a string $S$ consisting of lowercase English letters (a–z).
+- The first and only line of input contains a string `S` consisting of lowercase English letters (a–z).

 ## Output Format

-- Return one integer: the number of different strings that can be created modulo $10^9+7$.
+- Return one integer: the number of different strings that can be created modulo `10^9+7`.

 ## Constraints